aridjayarecipes/cutesrecipes.web.app/content/post/1717-recipe-of-any-night-of-the-week-paella.md

 1. add the rest

 This classic Spanish rice dish usually contains seafood, but we also have meat, veggie and mixed versions.
 Nourishing, vibrant, and without pretension, paella has held a place of honor and practicality in Spanish homes for centuries.
-Borrowed from Spanish paella, from Catalan paella ("pot; pan"), from Old French paelle, from Latin patella ("plate, small pan").
+Borrowed from Spanish paella, from Catalan paella (&#34;pot; pan&#34;), from Old French paelle, from Latin patella (&#34;plate, small pan&#34;).
 Doublet of patella and possibly pail.
 (UK) IPA(key): /paɪˈ(j)ɛlə/, /pɑːˈɛ.(j)ə/.
 (US) IPA(key): /pɑːˈeɪ.(j)ə/, /paɪˈ(j)eɪ.(j)ə/.
-Purists, nonconformists and opportunists alike will tell you how paella is really done, but that's But today there's a war over paella that boils down to personal preference.
+Purists, nonconformists and opportunists alike will tell you how paella is really done, but that&#39;s But today there&#39;s a war over paella that boils down to personal preference.

 So that is going to wrap it up with this exceptional food paella recipe.
 Thanks so much for your time.
 I'm sure you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!